joebew42/elixir_bank_account/scratch.md

 * replace the tests for the 403 with a single test
 * move the module `Http.Router` to `Http.Rest.Router`
 * as an `admin` I can transfer money from an existing account to another
+* document how to play with the restful api

 # NICE TO HAVE